NWChemEx/PluginPlay/docs/source/background/overview.rst

 PluginPlay is very concerned with performance and ParallelZone is used for inspecting available hardware, scheduling tasks, and logging program progress.
-ParallelZone is exposed to module developers, who in turn may use ParallelZone directly or use ParallelZone to initialize their own runtime systems from it.
+ParallelZone is exposed to module developers, who in turn may use ParallelZone directly or may initialize their own runtime systems from ParallelZone.

 Conceptually PluginPlay's internals are comprised of four main parts.
 The simplest is the module manager, which is where modules and property types are